A CHILDREN'S THEATRE

 Welcome to Our Theatre,

 A Children's Theatre of the Mesilla Valley was established in 1993.
-We have steadily grown over the past two decades.
+We have steadily grown over the past three decades.
 When we first opened our doors we only offered a single, all-age, theatre class that produced only one mainstage production per year.
-We have since expanded our season to four mainstage productions per year fed by three separate age group theatre classes.
-In addition, we produce special performances throughout our season in between mainstage productions.
+We have since expanded our season to four mainstage productions per year, including a musical performance.
+In addition, we produce two special audition-only productions open to adult community members as well, throughout our season in between mainstage productions.

 During our ninth season we expanded into the film industry with an all inclusive film immersion class.
 Students learn every aspect of film making and ultimately produce a short film at the culmination of the class.

-All of our Mainstage productions are held at the Rio Grande Theatre in the Downtown Plaza.
+Most of our mainstage productions are held at the Historic Rio Grande Theatre in the Downtown Plaza.
 It is a beautiful theatre that fits our needs and style perfectly.

-We are a local educational theatre and film arts studio focused on the growth of children ages 3 to 18.
-Every student that signs up for a production class will be cast in the Mainstage Production.
-With us, everyone is invited.
+We are a local educational theatre and film arts studio focused on the growth of children ages 5 to 18.
+We strive to provide quality extracurricular activities for children in southern New Mexico.
+Every student that signs up for a production class will be cast in a mainstage production.
+With us, everyone is invited!

 ACT had its first meeting of the Board of Directors in August 1993.
 It was the brainchild of Constance (Suter) Hasapopoulos who grew up in a family – and a town – that valued live theatre.
 When the first public meeting for interested parents and young people occurred in September the same year, the room was packed and ACT came to life.
 As a result of Constance's efforts with help from community members, artists and dedicated parents, ACT was founded.